Carldkennedy/hpc_workflow_recipes/README.md

 - Submits any number of sbatch jobs with no dependencies (i.e concurrent)
 - Once all jobs completed:
     - Transfers data from hpc to shared storage

+## Suggested additions

+### SeqDataStage

+- Transfers data from shared storage to hpc
+- Submits any number of sbatch jobs with each dependant on the previous job (i.e sequential)
+- Once all jobs completed:
+    - Transfers data from hpc to shared storage